kumekay/blynk-server/README.md

-# Docker image that runs the Blynk server v0.19.2
+# Docker image (based on openjdk:8-jre-apline) that runs the Blynk server v0.20.1

 ## Build image